RyanWarner/supernova/README.md

 [Standard](https://standardjs.com/)

-Coding style is enforced using eslint.
-Eslint is run with the `--fix` option on each commit (via Husky pre-commit hooks).
+Coding style is enforced using ESLint.
 You can also manually run the linter using `npm run lint:fix`.